-PHILLIPSBURG, NJ (Warren County) – A three week investigation into the alleged distribution of methamphetamine in Phillipbsurg has led to the arrest of a Phillipsburg man, according to Warren County Prosecutor Richard Burke.
+PHILLIPSBURG, NJ (Warren County) – A two-week long investigation into the alleged distribution of methamphetamine in Phillipsburg has led to the arrest of a Phillipsburg man, according to Warren County First Assistant Prosecutor Michael McDonald.

-On Thursday, Phillipsburg police, Washington Township Police, NJ State Police, Warren County Sheriff’s Department and the Warren County Prosecutor’s Office Narcotics Unit executed a search warrant of a residence in Phillipsburg, Burke said.
+On Feb.
+6, the Phillipsburg police, Washington Township Police, New Jersey State Police, Warren County Sheriff’s Department, Hackettstown Police, and the Warren County Prosecutor’s Office Narcotics Task Force executed a narcotics search warrant in Phillipsburg, McDonald said.

 The alleged offenses occurred on various dates in January and February 2020, McDonald said.